Wingman-19/CPP_UAV_Stereo_Vision/README.md

   4. The percentage for each section is calculated
   5. A section is determined by selecting the section with the smallest percentage
       * If this section has a percentage higher than the percentage threshold, then it is not selected and a default section is selected (More information on how the UAV moves in this situation in the [Movements](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#movements) section)
+      * If multiple sections have the same percentage, then the section that is closest to the center of the overall view is selected.
+This allows the UAV not to have to travel as far when avoiding obstacles

   ![Section Selection Process](Disparity_Images/Section_Selection.png)